linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 28 Financing Market for Small Medium Sized and Entrepreneurial Enterprises.md

 Instead of studying actual returns on angel investments, in a study sponsored by the Federal Reserve Bank of Atlanta, DeGennaro and Dwyer investigate the expected returns that drive investments.[23]
 For their sample of 588 angel investments during 1972–2007, which contains 419 investments that were completed by the end of 2007 (i.e., exited investments),[24] they found that angel investors can expect to earn net returns of  $70\%$  in excess of the risk-free rate of return available in the market for an average holding period of 3.67 years.
 This is roughly the same profile that has been found for venture capitalists.[25]

-# Equity Crowdfunding Platforms
+## Equity Crowdfunding Platforms

 Crowdfunding is the practice of raising funds for a startup from a large number of investors who invest small sums.
 Typically, the funds are raised via the Internet.
 There are two types of crowdfunding: reward (donation) crowdfunding and equity crowdfunding.[26]
 Our focus here is on equity crowdfunding, which allows investors to obtain an equity interest in a startup company.

 Any startup that is interested in raising equity capital has to comply with its home country's securities regulations.
 In the United States, for example, startup companies must comply with the general solicitation and advertising as set forth by the SEC.
 Prior to April 5, 2012, equity crowdfunding was not allowed in the United States.
 However, provisions in the Jumpstart Our Business Starts Act (JOBS Act) made possible the soliciting of funds by startups, allowing for equity crowdfunding.
 Since that time, numerous equity crowdfunding platforms have been started.

-# Seed Accelerators
+## Seed Accelerators

 Seed accelerators provide a vehicle for founders to launch a company in a high-tech industry.
 They do so by providing seed stage financing in exchange for a small equity stake in the startup.
-The amount of funding available from accelerators ranges from  $20,000 to$ 100,000 in exchange for 2–10\% equity in the company.
+The amount of funding available from accelerators ranges from  \$20,000 to \$100,000 in exchange for 2–10\% equity in the company.
 Funding is in the form of a convertible note, the same instrument used by angel investors and described later in this chapter.

 What is key for founders who are considering seed accelerators is the opportunity to gain access not only to needed funding but also to other potential investors, training in a short period of time, temporary office space, and access to a team of experts.
 By providing mentoring for founders, seed accelerators prepare founders to present their ideas for a product or service to potential venture capitalists.
 At the conclusion of the program (i.e., on graduation from the program), there is a "demo day," where founders can make presentations to potential investors and the press.

-# Expansion Financing
+## Expansion Financing

 Until about 2010, the primary sources for expansion financing have been traditional venture capital firms, corporate venture capital firms, and online venture capital funds.
 The most recent entrants providing financing for startup companies in the very late stages are institutional investors, such as mutual funds and closed-end investment companies.

-# Venture Capitalists
+## Venture Capitalists

 According to the National Venture Capital Association (NVCA), venture capital firms are "professional, institutional managers of risk capital that enables and supports the most innovative and promising companies."27 The funds invested in a startup business are in the form of equity.
 The investments are typically made in a series or in rounds that typically occur every two years, based on predetermined milestones being reached by the startup company.
 The equity investments are typically highly illiquid and have little value until the company matures, which is expected to take from five to eight years after the company is launched.